 Local-first privacy workflow

-Paste raw text on the left, review the highlighted entities, and copy a clean redacted version on the right.
+Paste raw text on the left, review the highlighted emails, phone numbers, SSNs, cards, URLs, API keys, and IP addresses, then copy a clean redacted version.
 Everything is processed locally in the browser and wiped when you refresh.

 Jump to FAQ